author: Diego Fernandez

 - If you select OAuth client ID:

-- Select Application type item as Other and give it a name.
+- Select Application type item as Desktop app and give it a name.

 - Click on Create button.